tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and the client's "key_share" extension was acceptable.
 If it is not able to find an acceptable set of parameters, the server will respond with a "handshake_failure" fatal alert.
+In case the first message received by client is not ServerHello or HelloRetryRequest the client MUST send a fatal "unexpected_message" alert.

+If a client receives a ServerHello at any time other than the first message in connection or as next message after HelloRetryRequest message, it MUST send a fatal "unexpected_message" alert and close the connection.

 Structure of this message: